 - 1. The Lord Buddha was mindful in the Dhamma which enabled him to attain Nirvana. - 2.
 The Lord Buddha freed sentient beings from suffering. - 3.
 The Lord Buddha was the one who granted Nirvana which was enjoyable.
-I humbly pay homage.

 Anyone who chants this verse regularly will be able to secure himself against black magic and bad spirits.